 Case Management: The treatment of Leishmaniasis depends on several factors including type of disease, concomitant pathologies, parasite species and geographic location.
-Leishmaniasis is a treatable and curable disease which requires an immunocompetent system because medicines will not help rid parasites from the body, thus risk of relapse may occurs with immunosuppression of the patient.
-[7].
+Leishmaniasis is a treatable and curable disease which requires an immunocompetent system because medicines will not helprid parasites from the body, thus risk of relapse may occurs with immunosuppression of the patient.
+All patients diagnosed with visceral Leishmaniasis require prompt and complete treatment.
+Detailed information on treatment of the various forms of the disease by geographic location is available in the WHO technical report series 949, "Control of Leishmaniasis" [7].